 Pictured is a map of the proposed rail trail.

-At Town Meeting, by a 210-56 vote, members approved allocating $850,000 for the design and engineering of the trail location within the National Grid corridor, as well as the legal fees and costs for acquisition of easement rights.
+Voters decided 2,741 to 2,152 to allocate $850,000 for the design and engineering of the trail location within the National Grid Corridor, as well as the legal fees and costs for acquisition of easement rights.

-Officials have said $240,000 of the funds would be used to hire professionals for design and engineering costs.
-About $610,000 would be for acquisition of easement rights, where the town would work with the property owners (National Grid and/or other parties) to secure the rights.
+Officials have said that $240,000 of the funds will be used to hire professionals for design and engineering costs.
+About $610,000 will be for acquisition of easement rights, where the town would work with the property owners (National Grid and/or other parties) to secure the rights.
 This may be done through eminent domain or by donation/gift of the land.

 Officials have said National Grid pays property taxes for the 11 parcels that make up the utility corridor, but doesn’t have clear title on all of them.
 Through a title process, numerous owners have been identified, which could include abutters.